IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

     The ID of the subnet of the bare metal server network interfaces

+  network_interfaces_subnet_crn (False, str, None)
+    The crn of the subnet of the bare metal server network interfaces

-  vpc_name (False, str, None)
+  resource_group (False, str, None)
-    The vpc name this bare metal server is in
+    The unique identifier of the resource group this bare metal server belongs to

   vpc (False, str, None)
     The vpc ID this bare metal server is in

-  network_interfaces_subnet_crn (False, str, None)
+  vpc_crn (False, str, None)
-    The crn of the subnet of the bare metal server network interfaces
+    The vpc CRN this bare metal server is in

   network_interfaces_subnet_name (False, str, None)
     The name of the subnet of the bare metal server network interfaces

-  resource_group (False, str, None)
-    The unique identifier of the resource group this bare metal server belongs to

-  generation (False, int, 2)
-    The generation of Virtual Private Cloud infrastructure that you want to use.
-Supported values are 1 for VPC generation 1, and 2 for VPC generation 2 infrastructure.
-If this value is not specified, 2 is used by default.
-This can also be provided via the environment variable 'IC_GENERATION'.

   region (False, str, us-south)